 Although he does not believe legal action against the family will succeed, the Mayor has launched a legal complaint against Mr Sweeney for endangering the lives of others in the hope of discouraging other “adrenaline junkies”.

-Four people have died on Mont Blanc in recent days A Ukrainian climber died after falling 200 metres from where the Sweeney family got into trouble, Mr Peillex added.
+A Ukrainian climber died after falling 200 metres from where the Sweeney family got into trouble, Mr Peillex added.

 He recently refused to send a rescue helicopter to take a Polish climber who decided he was too tired to do the descent down the mountain.